kemitix/kemitix-checkstyle-ruleset/README.md

 #### [NPathComplexity](http://checkstyle.sourceforge.net/config_metrics.html#NPathComplexity)

-Checks that the NPATH score (number of paths) through a method is no more than 200.
+Checks that the NPATH score (number of paths) through a method is no more than 5.
 This is similar to [Cyclomatic Complexity](#cyclomaticcomplexity).

-> TODO: max = 5 - same as cyclomatic complexity

 #### [OneStatementPerLine](http://checkstyle.sourceforge.net/config_coding.html#OneStatementPerLine)